jakeane/cs76_assignments/pa4/report.md

 #### CSP Program

 The program works quite well as it follows the pseudo-code quite directly.
 However, I had some issues with maintaining the changelog.
-Initially the address of the domain and changelog of a given variable was the same, which led to unexpected outcomes.
+Initially the address of the domain and changelog of a given variable were the same, which led to unexpected outcomes.
 Otherwise, not much interesting stuff to evaluate here.

 #### Heuristics